phdonner/phdonner/README.md

 ## Multilingual Markdown

-The tutorial will be published at least in English and Finnish, which presents some challenges.
+The tutorial will be published at least in English and Finnish, which is an aim that presents a couple of challenges.
 It is assumed that this problem has already been tackled in the GitHub community.
 After assessing the solutions, an attempt will be made to define a set of good practices to be used in other aspects of the project.

 ---